linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

     options genz-blk dyndbg="+pflm; func genz_blk_sgl_cmpl =_"
     options orthus  dyndbg="+pflm; func orthus_local_control_read =_; func orthus_control_offset_to_base =_; func orthus_sgl_request =_"

+#### New module for 5.4.0 kernel

+In addition, because we are now on the 5.4.0 kernel, the lib/modules/4.19.0/ directory on the rootfs needs to be replaced with lib/modules/5.4.0
+The contents come from the rootfs created by Petalinux, and it is uploaded at orthus_images/v0p10-linux5p4-modules.tar.gz

 #### New Kernel Config Options